cep-sose2024/netwatch/docs/_tabs/about.md

 ---

 NetWatch is a passionate team of students from the Mannheim University of Applied Sciences, working in close collaboration with j&s-soft GmbH, based in Heidelberg, Germany.
-As part of our Project Semester (CEP), we are dedicated to making significant strides in the realm of cybersecurity.
-Our work contributes to the Enmeshed platform, which aims to provide open-source solutions for secure and efficient digital communication and collaboration.
+As part of our Project Semester (CEP), we are dedicated to making significant improvements on the Google Pixel Authenticatation-methods.
+Our work contributes to the Enmeshed platform, which aims to provide open-source solutions for secure and efficient digital communication and connection.

 ![Poster](assets/img/logo/netwatch-poster.jpg)

-### Our Mission
+### Our Project

-Our mission is to develop cutting-edge solutions that enhance data security and privacy.
-We focus on creating secure interfaces for key management on Android devices using Rust, aiming to protect sensitive user data against unauthorized access and elevate the standards of digital security.
+Our Project is to develop a working-solution that enhances data security and privacy.
+We focus on creating secure interfaces for key management on Google Pixel devices using Rust, aiming to protect sensitive user data against unauthorized access and elevate the standards of digital security.

 ### Meet the Team